 “It’s very hard to learn from very big mistakes” Karl Popper 1902-1994.

-This time I am going to start with a safe experiment, rather than explanation.
+Now I am going to offer a safe experiment to consider.
 When you design small safe experiments to work with your anxiety, it may help to have a ‘map’ in mind, and here is one I am offering to you:

 The vertical column, labelled Anxiety (it could be any feeling, anger, despair, hopelessness) can be marked 0, at the bottom – for ‘no awareness of a feeling), up to 10 at the top.
 When you experience any feeling, do you put it near the bottom, in the middle or at the top?
 Note how the diagram demonstrates that feelings rise and feelings fall.
 They could stay the same, but most often, they are going one way or the other!